JoRugg/Jruggles/category/urban-planning.md

 title: Urban Planning
 ---

-A collection of GIS, Geographic Information Systems, projects which demonstrate my interest and skill within urban planning
+<p class="message"> This will be a collection of GIS, Geographic Information Systems, projects which demonstrate my interest and skill within urban planning </p>